imhotep-project/doc-imhotep/source/4-Tools.md

 * New!
 (2022-12-15): a jupyterhub accessible from browser : http://www.idris.fr/jean-zay/pre-post/jean-zay-jupyterhub.html
 ---
 ## 4.3 Scripts and example codes for analyses
+* From Jean-Marc Molines (2022-12-15): [Monitoring of the IMHOTEP simulations](https://ige-meom-drakkar.u-ga.fr/DRAKKAR/eORCA025.L75/) on the MEOM website.
-* From Stephanie (2022-12-19) [some example scripts and notebooks](https://github.com/imhotep-project/studimhotep).
+* From Stephanie Leroux (2022-12-19) [some example scripts and notebooks](https://github.com/imhotep-project/studimhotep).
 BEWARE that it is not mean to be a clean and stand alone package at this stage!
 Just take it as example scripts.
-* CONTRIBUTE with your own scripts and notebooks!
+* [CONTRIBUTE](https://doc-imhotep.readthedocs.io/en/latest/5-Contribute.html) with your own scripts and notebooks!